Graduate Certificate in Public Health (online)

 Professionalism, Ethics & Systems Thinking in Public Health or Program Evaluation in Public Health

 Students successfully completing the GCPH will be eligible to apply for matriculation into any track within the Oregon MPH Program and, if accepted, will have the 19 credits of coursework applied to their MPH program.

-The GCPH is currently being offered through our partner, Oregon Health & Science University School of Nursing.
+The GCPH is currently being offered through the Oregon Health & Science University School of Nursing.
 Applications are now being accepted.